CiscoDevNet/intersight-powershell/docs/Get-IntersightVnicVnicTemplate.md

 ```

 ### -Name
-Specifies the name of the AcmeDrawingBoard.
+Specifies the name of the VnicVnicTemplate.

 ```yaml
 Type: String